On the cone of weighted graphs generated by triangles: Lifting facets

-\begin{ex} The weighted graph shown in Figure~\ref{bin-star} corresponds to a facet of $\tau_8$.
-Repeatedly applying Proposition~\ref{vertex-split} to leaf vertices gives an infinite family of facets of $\tau_n$, $n \ge 8$, as follows.
-Given any partition $(A,B)$ of $\{3,\dots,n\}$ with $|A|,|B| \ge 3$, a facet normal arises from the vector $y$ defined by
+\begin{ex} The weighted graph shown in Figure~\ref{bin-star} defines a facet of $\tau_8$.
+Repeatedly applying Proposition~\ref{vertex-split} to pendant vertices gives an infinite family of facets of $\tau_n$, $n \ge 8$, as follows.
+Given any partition $(A,B)$ of $\{3,\dots,n\}$ with $|A|,|B| \ge 3$, a facet arises from the normal vector $y$ defined by

 \end{ex}